frankTheCodeBoy/sportssite/README.md

 ### 🎯 Purpose

 This project was built to:

 - Explore Django app modularity
 - Practice media and static file integration
 - Implement custom data ingestion workflows
 - Serve as a scalable base for sports-related content platforms

 ---

+### 🤝 Contributing

+Pull requests are welcome!
+If you'd like to contribute, please fork the repo and submit a PR with clear descriptions of your changes.

+---